53rd NAWI Conference – 2019

 Greater Chicago area at Palos Hills, Illinois

 The 2019 conference sessions, all at Moraine Valley Community College, pending approvals, are also brought to you in conjunction with Illinois Valley Community College in Oglesby, Illinois.
 Click for Campus Parking Map Click for Center for Contemporary Technology Building Conference Meeting Rooms Floor Plan

-Tuesday will be a full day of speakers and interactive sessions followed by the NAWI President’s Reception in the evening.
+The first day will feature speakers and interactive sessions followed by the NAWI President’s Reception in the evening.
 Exact times may differ from what is shown below until the agenda has been finalized.
 All times are Central Daylight Saving time.

 09:00 Conference check-in and morning snacks.